Sports

 Stress And Performance

-Stress can be very detrimental to any player’s performance without proper coping mechanisms to deal with pressure and expectations.
+Stress can harm any player’s performance without proper coping mechanisms for pressure and expectations.
 This is because stress is known to impair cognitive functions like decision-making, attention, and memory.
 When this happens, sports players can make all sorts of errors during games that could result in something as serious as a penalty.

-• Competitive stress that’s related directly to the sport through issues like expectations coming up for a big performance, injury, or game-day pressures.
+• Competitive stress is related directly to the sport through expectations for a big performance, injury, or game-day pressures.

-• Organizational stress that’s linked to ongoing exchanges between individuals and the environmental demands that the sports players are performing in, like changes, training issues, perceived lack of support, and interpersonal conflict.
+• Organizational stress is linked to ongoing exchanges between individuals and the environmental demands the sports players perform, like changes, training issues, perceived lack of support, and interpersonal conflict.

 • Personal stress relates to individual demands on the sports player, like financial issues, lifestyle changes, and external commitments.

 Stress isn’t only related to the outcome of events and various performance factors.
-With different stress factors all working to impair the player’s cognitive functions, ultimately, players can tap into more severe conditions if the energy isn’t controlled and harnessed correctly.
-Therefore, players must develop effective techniques to help them clear their minds to use stress as a positive energy source.
+With different stress factors all impairing the player’s cognitive functions, players can ultimately tap into more severe conditions if the energy isn’t controlled and harnessed correctly.
+Therefore, players must develop effective techniques to help them clear their minds and use stress as a positive energy source.

 How Sports Players Handle Stress